harshiofficial/homzi/README.md

 # Homzi

-Homzi is a Swiggy-inspired home-maintenance marketplace that connects customers with nearby service hubs, enabling real‑time booking, professional onboarding, and admin management in a single React + Node.js stack.
+Homzi is a home-maintenance marketplace that connects customers with nearby service hubs, enabling real‑time booking, professional onboarding, and admin management in a single React + Node.js stack.

 ## ✨ Features
 - **Location-aware bookings** – surfaces nearby Homzi hubs, availability badges, and provider details on the booking page.